Two weeks in Portugal: our complete itinerary and tips

 Where to stay in the Algarve

-We stayed in Carrapateira, on the Atlantic coast of the Algarve, in Casa do Miradouro.
-The house was a bit old but perfectly fine.
-Looking back, though, the Carrapateira Guest House seems like it might have been a better choice.
+We stayed in Carrapateira, on the Atlantic coast of the Algarve, at Casa do Miradouro.
+The house was a bit old-fashioned, but fine.
+Nearby, there’s the Carrapateira Guest House, which, looking at it now, seems like a better option.

 Carrapateira Beach has a long stretch of sand, framed by dunes and rock formations.
 Right next door is Amado Beach, where we enjoyed a breathtaking sunset one evening.
 Both beaches are beautiful, but they’re not the Algarve you see in postcards.

-That classic Algarve — the one with dramatic cliffs and Instagrammable rock formations—is on the Mediterranean coast , home to towns like Lagos, Portimão, Albufeira, and Tavira.
-But don’t be fooled: this area is heavily urbanized and always packed with tourists .
+The classic Algarve is on the Mediterranean coast, home to towns like Lagos, Portimão, Albufeira, and Tavira.
+But don’t be fooled, this area is heavily urbanized and always packed with tourists.
 I didn’t even bother researching accommodations there, so unfortunately, I have no recommendations.

 .